Welcome to Framlingham Medical Practice

 These measures serve to:

-Using the NHS app (available on iOS or Andriod)
+- Using the NHS app (available on iOS or Android)

 To use our online service to book appointments, order medication and access your coded medical record please click on the link below.
 Please note you must have registered with reception to use these services.